 She rose rapidly through the ranks of the group, proving herself in one fight after another and also modifying her training to suit the street fighting she was doing.
 Before long she was one of the most recognized vigilantes in the Blue.
 She operated on her own for a short time before meeting Stuart when she was nineteen.
 The two formed a dysfunctional partnership that broke up and rejoined every few months, based only on their shared vicious brand of justice.
 Deana stayed with Stu even when he had other girlfriends, because her reasons for being his partner were never relationship based, only for his fighting skills.
 Like Anj, she was hiding that she was a lesbian, and a relationship with Stuart was the easiest way to keep her cover.

 Dea is bilingual, Spanish and English, although English is her first language.
 Her father was part of a bilingual unit who was assigned to deal with cases in which a suspect or a victim spoke a foreign language.
-While most bilingual units are made up of parrot or mockingbird Mixes, Officer Raez was the child of a Hispanic human woman and a leopard man and had grown up learning Spanish.
-He taught his daughter as well, but the language reminds Dea of her father, and she doesn’t use it often after his death.
+While most bilingual units are made up of parrot or mockingbird Mixes, Officer Raez, a leopard, had learned Spanish from the childhood friend he later married.
+Deana learned from her mother as well, but the language reminds Dea of her father, and she doesn’t use it often after his death.
 She mainly only uses the terms of endearment he used to call her, when she is with Anj.
-No one she does not care about deeply will ever hear her use it.
+No one she does not care about deeply will ever hear her use those.

 Since meeting Anja, Dea has changed some of her views on violence as a solution to issues.
 She still favors taking action over sitting by and letting events take course naturally, something that causes her and Anj to clash over some policy.
 Deana believes forced change for the greater good is acceptable and may even become necessary, while Anj argues that change should come with the least amount of damage to both sides.
 She is willing to wait for legal changes, but Dea always raises the counter that on some side, someone is going to be hurt.
 If they wait, the Mixeds will be, but if they act, the humans will feel some of what has been done to them.
 Dea is still angry and resentful of the way her father’s death was dismissed by human authorities, and she is ready for something to give and for humans to understand the pain they’ve inflicted.